SEN Information Report

 Parent / carers and their children are welcome to arrange a visit to Quest to take a look around for themselves by making an appointment with the school office.

-Please contact the school if you have any questions by telephone or email on 01788 593112 or via email@example.com.
+For any other questions please contact the school by telephone or email on 01788 593112 or via firstname.lastname@example.org.

 Special Educational Needs provided for at Quest

-Quest Academy is a specialist special school for pupils aged 7-19 whose primary needs are Autism Spectrum Disorder (ASD) and/or Social, Emotional & Mental Health (SEMH).
-Provision starts at Year 3 and includes Sixth Form
+Quest Academy is a specialist special school for learners aged 7-19 whose primary needs are Autism Spectrum Disorder (ASD) and/or Social, Emotional & Mental Health (SEMH).

-The school’s assessment process to establish whether pupils’ needs can be met by the school as indicated below in that they:
+The school’s assessment process to establish whether learners’ needs can be met by the school as indicated below in that they:

 - Aged 7 – 19 yrs old